 I don’t want you to feel the shame of defeat.
 I want to help you cross that bridge to the free life that you want.

-—Amanda, threepeater who passed the California Bar Exam in July (43% pass rate)
+Amanda, a threepeater who passed the California Bar Exam in July, 2016 (43% pass rate)

 I can't guarantee that you'll pass.
 No one can.
 Only you can prevent forest fires.

-However, I'm confident that you'll take away game-changing insights that you can apply to your prep and increase your chances of passing.
+However, you'll take away game-changing insights that you can apply to your prep and increase your chances of passing.

 “Motivation” and “inspiration” are fleeting; it comes and goes based on the situation.
 It’s a good feeling to wake up one random day and say, "Yeah!
 I'm gonna do 5 essays and 100 MBE questions today!"
 But do you actually want to do something about that feeling?

 You don’t summon motivation or wait for motivation to show up like pizza delivery.
 You use a bit of discipline to establish a habit of studying (consistently and seriously but not necessarily with brute force).
 You find and use effective and efficient study techniques that work for you.
 You get better.
 Progress and mastery are motivating.